Unsupervised Unlearning of Concept Drift with Autoencoders: Unsupervised Unlearning of Concept Drift with Autoencoders

 We assume that the data distribution $p_\setX$ changes at some point in time, which then leads to a larger reconstruction error of the autoencoder~\refeq{eq:autoencoder}.
-While using the autoencoder to discriminate between samples from before and after the drift could be an obvious choice as in \cite{JaworskiRA20}, as mentioned, the proposed approach is agnostic to the concept drift detection mechanism $d(\cdot)$ used.
+While using the autoencoder to discriminate between samples from before and after the drift could be an obvious choice as in \cite{JaworskiRA20}, as mentioned, the proposed approach is agnostic to the concept drift detection mechanism used.

-In order to ``unlearn'' the concept drift, we want to learn a mapping $\transfer: \setX \to \setX$ such that the reconstruction loss becomes smaller again -- we use the reconstruction error as a proxy for how well a given sample fits to the original data distribution.
-We infer this mapping $\transfer(\cdot)$ from a given a data set of unlabeled samples $\setDadapt \subset \setX$ under the new distribution (i.e. some samples observed after the concept drift).
-Finding such a function $\transfer(\cdot)$ is modeled as the following optimization problem:
+In order to ``unlearn'' the concept drift, we implement the global adaptation $f(\cdot)$ from~\refdef{def:conceptdriftadaptation:global} by learning a mapping $\transfer: \setX \to \setX$ such that the reconstruction loss becomes smaller again -- we use the reconstruction error as a proxy for how well a given sample fits to the original data distribution.
+We infer this mapping $\transfer(\cdot)$ from a given data set of unlabeled samples $\setDadapt \subset \setX$ under the new distribution (i.e. some samples observed after the concept drift).

-Note that it would also be possible to chain $\transfer(\cdot)$ and the autoencoder together, however we propose not do this because otherwise the final function for undoing the drift would be computationally more complex and might therefore be less suited for real-time scenarios and scenarios where the ``undoing'' of the drift must be performed on devices with limited hardware capabilities.